Dephiou/Dephiou/README.md

 - 👀 I am interested in cybersecurity
 - 🌱 I am currently learning HTML, CSS, Javascript, Python
 - 💞️ I am looking to collaborate on cybersecurity and HTML, css, javascript, python
-- 📫 How to contact me: on discord dephiou like here ^^
+- 📫 How to reach me : on discord dephiou like here or on my server here : https://discord.gg/neAF7RbSJF ^^
 - 😄 Pronouns: Deph
 - ⚡ Fun fact: I'm also trying to get started on Twitch but it's not easy